South Sudan imposes curfew after "attempted coup"

-JUBA (Reuters) - South Sudan’s President Salva Kiir declared a curfew in the capital Juba on Monday after overnight clashes between rival factions of soldiers that he said were triggered by an “attempted coup”.
+JUBA (Reuters) - South Sudan’s President Salva Kiir declared a curfew in the capital Juba on Monday after overnight clashes between rival factions of soldiers followed months of tension between Kiir and his sacked deputy.

-Kiir blamed soldiers loyal to Riek Machar, who he dismissed as vice-president in July, for starting the fighting in the capital that extended into Monday morning before easing.
+Kiir blamed soldiers loyal to Riek Machar, who was dismissed as vice-president in July, for starting the fighting in the capital that extended into Monday morning before easing.

-The two men are from different ethnic groups which have clashed in the past.
+The two men are from rival ethnic groups which have clashed in the past.
 Machar has said he wants to run for president.

-Flanked by ministers and wearing combat fatigues rather than his usual civilian clothes, Kiir declared a curfew running from 6 p.m. to 6 a.m. each night, effective from Monday.
+Flanked by ministers and wearing combat fatigues rather than civilian clothes, Kiir declared an overnight curfew in Juba effective from Monday.
+It will run each night from 6 p.m. to 6 a.m.

-Kiir said the fighting broke out after an unidentified person fired shots in the air near a ruling party conference.
+Kiir said the fighting, which he described as an “attempted coup”, broke out after an unidentified person had fired shots in the air near a ruling party conference.

-“This was followed later by an attack at the SPLA (South Sudan army) headquarters near Juba University by a group of soldiers allied to the former vice-president Dr Riek Machar and his group.
+“This was followed later by an attack at the SPLA headquarters near Juba University by a group of soldiers allied to the former vice-president Dr Riek Machar and his group.
 These attacks continued until this morning,” he said.

-Gunfire and blasts were heard through the night around the city, intensifying on Monday morning.
+Gunfire and blasts were heard through the night around Juba, intensifying on Monday morning.
 Fighting mostly subsided by midday, with witnesses reporting sporadic gunfire in some areas and a heavy military presence in the city.

-At least 10,000 civilians took refuge in U.N. compounds in the capital, said one U.N. official who asked not to be named.
-Women and children were among the thousands taking shelter, said the U.N.
-Office for the Coordination of Humanitarian Affairs.

-The U.S. Embassy in Juba said on its Twitter account that mobile phone networks were off in the capital.

-Kenyan airlines Fly540 and Kenya Airways suspended flights indefinitely to Juba after the airport closed.
+Kenyan airlines Fly540 and Kenya Airways suspended flights indefinitely to Juba after the airport closed due to fighting.

 The government has struggled to establish a functioning state since declaring independence from Sudan in 2011 to become Africa’s newest nation.

-Speaking by phone earlier in the day, a U.N. spokesman said seven people had been treated for gunshot wounds, including a two-year-old boy.
+A U.N. spokesman said about 800 civilians had taken shelter in a U.N. compound near the airport.
+Speaking by telephone, he said seven people had been treated for gunshot wounds, including a two-year-old boy.

 A Reuters reporter saw one man with blood all over his legs being carried by civilians along the largely deserted streets in the direction of the hospital.